St Marys RSL

 From time to time, important information becomes available - information of a health & well-being nature, that may be useful in particular to our sub-Branch members.
 These details can be located here (click).

-In 2013, the Sub-Branch developed its 'Corridor of Honour' within the St Marys RSL Club to provide further education and information relating to the history of Australia's involvement in conflicts across the world and to provide a specific focus on local identities and related facilities such as the St Marys Munitions Factory.
+In 2013, the Sub-Branch developed its 'Corridor of Honour' within the St Marys Diggers and Band Club to provide further education and information relating to the history of Australia's involvement in conflicts across the world and to provide a specific focus on local identities and related facilities such as the St Marys Munitions Factory.
 The Corridor also houses a comprehensive display of military memorabilia.
 Items, slideshows and wall photos on display throughout the Corridor are changed regularly.

 St Marys RSL sub-Branch is very much involved with and supportive of a range of associated organisations.
 These include: